CSA S16 Canadian Steel Design

 - No connection design, no composite construction, and no seismic provisions (Clause 27).

 - Effective length factors (K) must be user-specified (default 1.0).
-Moment gradient factor (ω2) is auto-calculated from the moment distribution per Clause 13.6.
+Moment factor (ω2) follows Clause 13.6.1 and should be set to 1.0 for cantilever LTB cases where required.

 - The calculator assumes the default section orientation shown in the preview.
 Major and minor axis inputs are relative to that orientation.
 Rotated or sideways mono-symmetric members, such as channels, tees, and angles, should be checked in the FEA workflow.